ADGEfficiency/energy-py-linear/README.md

 A site is a collection of assets that can be optimized together.
 Sites can use custom objectives and constraints.

 Energy balances are performed on electricity, high, and low temperature heat.
-This means `energypylinear` can model thermal assets like combined heat and power generators, boilers, and heat pumps, alongside electric assets such as batteries, electric vehicles or renewable generators.

 ## Setup